dav1ta/personal-library/docs/python/basics/datetime.md

 # Working with Dates and Times in Python

+Note: For timezone-aware datetimes and DST handling, see `modules/datetime_tz.md`.

 Python's `datetime` module provides classes for manipulating dates and times.

 ## Importing datetime